 The following four types of waste facilities can be certified: Administrative, Transfer Only, Transfer Station/Processing, and Landfills/Processing.
 For more information, please see Certified Waste Diversion Facilities.

-- How can I certify my waste diversion facility to become part of the CDD Program?
+- How can I verify my waste diversion facility to become part of the CDD Program?

 Please complete and submit a C&D Recycling Facility application form (Microsoft Word document).